-How To Make Probiotic Lemonade with Whey
+How to Make Probiotic Lemonade with Whey

-You can replace cane sugar with any other favorite sweetener – brown sugar, honey, maple syrup or even Manuka honey work great.
-If you decide on using coconut sugar, prepare to get a slightly darker probiotic drink, due to the deep brown color of this sweetener.
+You can replace cane sugar with any other favorite sweetener - brown sugar, honey, maple syrup, or even Manuka honey work great.
+If you decide on using coconut sugar, prepare to get a slightly darker probiotic drink due to the deep brown color of this sweetener.

 How to Separate Whey

-What Does Fermented Lemonade Taste Like
+How Does Fermented Lemonade Taste?

 Once the liquid has properly fermented, the sugar will be mostly used up and you’ll be left with a tangy, slightly bubbly drink.
 It’s not fizzy like soda, but there are some tiny bubbles that you’ll notice.

-The flavor is reminiscent of buttermilk, but lighter.
+The flavor is reminiscent of buttermilk but lighter.
 It’s lightly sweet, which I really like, but if you want it a little sweeter, you could add a little more sugar.

 Note: only use fresh lemon juice.
 The bottled juice has preservatives and other things that will prevent the lemonade from properly fermenting.
-Any other citrus juice – grapefruit, orange or lime – could be used instead.
+Any other citrus juice—grapefruit, orange, or lime—could be used instead.

 We drink it right away, but it does get a little fizzier after about a week and a half.
 It is SO good!
-If you’ve tried other probiotic drinks like Kevita, then you’ll know kind of what this tastes like.
+If you’ve tried other probiotic drinks like Kevita, then you’ll kind of know what this tastes like.

-Pretty soon I’m going to start experimenting with adding other flavors, like ginger and rose.
+Pretty soon, I’m going to start experimenting with adding other flavors, like ginger and rose.

 Have you tried lacto-fermenting at home?
 What do you think?

-Let us know if you try this probiotic lemonade and don’t forget to tag us #helloglowblog on Instagram so we can see it and share with the community.
+Let us know if you try this probiotic lemonade, and don’t forget to tag us #helloglowblog on Instagram so we can see and share it with the community.

 Lacto-Fermented Probiotic Lemonade